 remoteVideo.srcObject = remoteStream;

-The following are some common event callbacks we can use in streaming:
+The following are some joint event callbacks we can use in streaming:

-playerStateUpdate: A callback that is updated with new information regarding the stream’s performance.
+playerStateUpdate: A callback with new information regarding the stream’s performance.

 zg.on('playerStateUpdate', result => {